peridoteagle/interview-coding/README.md

 # Run the application
 shinyApp(ui = ui, server = server)
 ```
 A screenshot of the application is below.
-The full interactive application can be accessed here
+The full interactive application can be accessed here: https://peridoteagle.shinyapps.io/Attempt2/

 ![Alt text](https://user-images.githubusercontent.com/34693652/34654396-0677f09a-f3c9-11e7-87df-bb31004705a8.png)